ideawu/ssdb-docs/src/users.md

 ![](http://ssdb.io/img/ssdb-users/duoshuo.com.png)

 [Duoshuo](http://duoshuo.com/) is the No. 1 comment hosting service in China.
-Duoshuo store comment objects in SSDB.
+Duoshuo store data about commented objects in SSDB.